djshylow/albion-guild-bot/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the **Unlicense**.
+This means it is free and unencumbered software released into the public domain.
+You are free to copy, modify, publish, use, compile, sell, or distribute this software for any purpose, commercial or non-commercial, and by any means.
+For more information, please refer to <https://unlicense.org>.

 ## 📧 Contact